crantok/justinhellings.uk/input/blog.content/primary-secondary-pain-trauma.md

 In what way?

-Shame is the feeling that you are unnacceptable.
+Shame is the feeling that you are unacceptable.
 It's what you feel when you think you've done something so bad that you need to exclude yourself from society.
 Shame is the hide-yourself-away emotion and often comes hand-in-hand with trauma.
 It can make it very hard to ask for help and to trust people to help, because it tells you that you don't deserve help and that anyone who is trying to help you just doesn't realise yet how awful you are.
-With guilt, regret and remorse, you might contact people to try and make amends, but shame tells you to push the rest of the world away.
+With guilt, regret and remorse, you might reach out to people to try and make amends, but shame tells you to push the rest of the world away.

-That sounds ... true.
-I hate it.
-I wish I didn't do these things but no matter how careful I am I do them again.
-Am I ever going to be able to get rid of this?
+I like the idea of that; pushing the rest of the world away so that all that's left is me and the trees and birds and no one to else to worry about.
+I guess what I'm feeling is shame then.
+I wish things like this didn't happen to me but no matter how careful I am they happen again.
+Am I ever going to be able to get rid of this feeling?

 Trauma is something that psychotherapists often work with.
 It can take a while.
 There are things you can do for yourself too.
 Self-Compassion can be very helpful.
 My favourite book on that is by Christopher Germer.
 There are other books too, by Kristen Neff and Paul Gilbert and others.
 One thing you need to do, which can be *very* tough when you feel you don't deserve it, is to be really, really determined to be kind to yourself.